jaypowley/FsBlog/README.md

 Will create a new *blank* Markdown file in your blog's source files ready for you to hack away at your next blog post.

+    fake new beer="hello beer"

+Will create a new *blank* Markdown file in your beer's source files ready for you to hack away at your next beer post.

     fake new fsx="hello fsharp"

 Will create a new *blank* `.fsx` file in your blog's source files ready for you to hack away at your next code-heavy blog post.
 To find out more about using `.fsx` files as the source of your posts, check out [F# Formatting: Literate programming](http://tpetricek.github.io/FSharp.Formatting/demo.html).